A baroque feast from Improviso...they're so good they have halos...

 As individuals they are highly skilled musicians and these skills are clearly visible and transferred when they play as an ensemble.
 I know that they get on very well together outside of the rehearsal room and off stage.
 Wonderfully, these friendships transfer when they are on stage and they offer a feeling of camaraderie that makes you want to join them!

 As well as impressive and well-balanced playing, I particularly liked the interaction between the players.

 Andrew Benson-Wilson, Early Music Reviews

-Improviso is an exciting and versatile young quartet who met at the Royal College of Music in London.
-As a quartet they have been exploring historically informed improvisation alongside performing 17-18th century chamber music together since March 2017.
-Since then some highlights have included performances at the Wigmore Hall, the Jubilee Hall in Aldeburgh, the Brighton Early Music Festival, and in a live broadcast on BBC Radio 3’s In Tune programme.
+Improviso is a dynamic young quartet who met at the Royal College of Music in London and have been exploring historically informed improvisation and 17-18th century chamber music together since March 2017.
+Since then some highlights have included performances at St James's Piccadilly, the Wigmore Hall (as one of the Hall's Chamber Tots ensembles), the Jubilee Hall in Aldeburgh, the Brighton Early Music Festival, and in a live broadcast on BBC Radio 3’s In Tune programme.

 In September 2017 Improviso were selected as a beneficiary of the eeemerging project (Emerging European Ensembles) which supports young early music ensembles within the framework of the Creative Europe programme.
-They were Brighton Early Music Festival Young Artists 2017-2018, are currently Live Music Now artists, and have just been selected for the Stroud Green Festival’s Young Ensemble Scheme.
-Improviso recently completed a year as Wigmore Hall Chamber Tots Ensemble.
+They were Brighton Early Music Festival Young Artists 2017-2018, are currently Live Music Now artists, and have also just been selected for the Stroud Green Festival’s Young Ensemble Scheme.